lucasrebra/WebRTC_streamlit_yolov3_implementation/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any bugs, feature requests, or improvements.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

+This project is licensed under the MIT License.
+See the `LICENSE` file for details.